sowrensen/svg-avatar-generator/README.md

 - [x] No external api call is required. 🤝🏼
 - [x] Unlike some other available options, doesn't require heavy-weight image processing libraries like **Intervention**.
   🧺
+- [x] Doesn't have any binary dependency, so nothing needs to be installed on server. 🗃️
 - [x] Support for gradient background. 🦜
 - [x] Ability to customize initials. ✍🏼